 Prior to joining the doctoral program at Wharton, I worked for Unilever at a manufacturing facility in Atlanta and subsequently at the company’s corporate headquarters in London.
 I have a Master’s degree in Industrial Engineering from Georgia Tech and a Bachelor’s degree in Mechanical Engineering from RV College of Engineering.

 Sarath Balachandran and Exequiel Hernandez (2018), Do Institutional Reforms Perpetuate or Mitigate Matthew Effects?
-Intellectual Property Rights and Access to International Alliances, Strategy Science (conditionally accepted).
+Intellectual Property Rights and Access to International Alliances, Strategy Science (forthcoming).